Become a Docent

 RAFFMA's Docent Council was created to provide visitors with insightful and exciting experiences.
 The museum's docents are especially unique, as they not only lead tours but they also volunteer in special educational events, and attend field-trips with museum staff to public art sites, museums, galleries, and private art collections throughout Southern California.

-Docents are trained for a period of time on the permanent collection and then required to attend bi-monthly meetings to remain updated on temporary exhibitions.
+Docents are trained on the permanent collection and then required to attend monthly meetings to remain updated on temporary exhibitions.
 Docents obtain knowledge about various aspects of art, art theory, and art history.
 Areas of emphasis include ancient art, origins and trends of contemporary art, and the history of ceramics.

 For more information on how to join the Docent Council contact our Education and Collection Assistant, Emily Sack, at (909) 537-7783 or e-mail firstname.lastname@example.org .

 Share your interest and love of art with museum guests of all ages!

 What Is a Docent?

 Docents are volunteer educators who engage adult and school groups in an active exploration of art.

 The position of docent is essential to museum education.
 Docents connect visitors with the museum’s exhibits, providing an understanding of the cultural and artistic relevance of artwork and ancient artifacts.